moshuiD/EasyVEHHookTemplate/README.md

 First of all,choose one of the hook's method.If you want use page exception to hook change PAGE_EXCEPTION 0 to 1 and change INT3_BREAKPOINT 1 to 0.
 Next include VEH-Hook.h in your project and write a function which have you need method.
 `typedef void(Handler)(PCONTEXT);`
-Secondly new a "VEH" object and use VEH's function "SetHook".
+And then new a "VEH" object and use VEH's function "SetHook".
 `bool SetHook(void* orgFunc, Handler* hookHandlerFunc);`
 The last my template is automaticly enable hook.